Partnership Form of Business in Thailand

 There are two distinguished classes of Partners in a Limited Partnership.
 And, each class has its own kind of rights and liabilities.
 In a Limited Partnership, there can be one or more Partners.
 And, these Partners are jointly and wholly liable to carry out all the obligations mentioned in the partnership deal.
 This Partners class is known as General Partners.
 By the word “Jointly”, it indicates that each Partner is accountable for all the acts of the Partner, be it right or wrong.
-And, by “Wholly”, it makes it clear that the Partners are responsible with their private assets as well.
-It should be clear that only General Partners can be Directors of an LLP, or Limited Liability Partnership.
+And, by “Wholly”, it makes it clear that the Partners are responsible for their private assets as well.
+It should be clear that only General Partners can be Directors of an LLP or Limited Liability Partnership.

 The second class of Partners is known as Limited Partner.
 There should be one or more Limited Partners in a Limited Liability Partnership and their liability is restricted to the total sum of capital contributed to the Partnership.
 A Limited Liability Partnership is required to be registered with the Commercial Registrar.
 The Managing Partner of the Limited Liability Partnership is responsible for registering the Partnership in the state’s jurisdiction where they plan to build the head office of the Partnership.
-The cost of registering a Limited Partnership is approximately 1,000 Thai Bath for every 100,000 Thai Bath of registered capital.
-However, the minimum fee for registration is 1,000 Thai Bath whereas the maximum fee for registration is 5,000 Thai Bath.
+The cost of registering a Limited Partnership is approximately 1,000 Thai Bath for every 100,000 Thai Baht of registered capital.
+However, the minimum fee for registration is 1,000 Thai Bath whereas the maximum fee for registration is 5,000 Thai Baht.

 There are two kinds of Partnership in Thailand.
-This includes simple partnership and limited partnership.
+This includes a simple partnership and limited partnership.
 In simple words, as per the Thailand Civil and Commercial Code, a partnership is defined as “A contract in which two or more persons decide to work together for a common goal, and share the profits which may be obtained from the business or union.”

 It is necessary for the limited partnership to do registration and is seen as a legal entity.
 And, the unlimited partner can take the responsibility to function as a managing partner.
 Hence, if a partner with limited liability impedes with the business process, they will be considered as unlimited partners and their liability will also be unlimited.

 As per the Foreign Business Act, any foreigner who aspires to carry out a partnership deed is not allowed.
-But, if that foreigner is willing to invest more than half of total investment cost or is ready to become a managing partner, the Foreign Business License may be applicable.
+But, if that foreigner is willing to invest more than half of the total investment cost or is ready to become a managing partner, the Foreign Business License may be applicable.
 Hence, in order to avoid the Foreign Business License, it is recommended that foreigners do not invest more than half of the overall investment or act as managing partner for the partnership.
 And, in case they are not functioning as a managing partner, then it is hardly possible that they will be able to protect their interest.